Felt770/IT120P/README.md

 Step 7: in your browser search for localhost

 Step 8: Under the localhost you should see the Furco folder click that folder and it will automatically run the application.

+if you want to login as admin the passworld is admin123 and email is admin@gmail.com